Last Updated on November 16, 2022 by Mary Pressler

 In a deregulated power grid, there are actually two types of companies involved.
 The difference between REPs and TDUs in Lubbock is the following:

-• Retail electricity providers (REP): They sell you kilowatt-hours, which are priced according to an electricity plan.
+• Retail electricity providers (REP): They sell you kilowatt-hours, which are priced according to electricity plans they offer.

 • Transmission and distribution utility (TDU): The company in charge of the local grid, who charges a delivery fee for each kilowatt-hour purchased from REPs.